 Advances in dental research, including genetic engineering, the discovery of links between oral and systemic diseases, the development of salivary diagnostics and the continued development of new materials and techniques, make dentistry an exciting, challenging and rewarding

-- For the fourth consecutive year, the U.S. News & World Report listed professions in dentistry among its top jobs.
-In the “100 Best Jobs” list of 2018, Dentist is #2, Orthodontist is #5, Oral and Maxillofacial Surgeon ties for #8, Prosthodontist is #16, Dental Hygienist is #17 and Dental Assistant is #98.
+- For the sixth consecutive year, the U.S. News & World Report “100 Best Jobs” listed professions in dentistry among its top jobs.

 - The U.S. Bureau of Labor Statistics predicts employment growth of 7.6 percent, which equates to 10,400 new dentist jobs through the year 2028.